MicrosoftDocs/architecture-center/docs/serverless/event-hubs-functions/performance-scale-content.md

 Batching is encouraged to improve performance when sending multiple events to a stream.
 Batching allows the binding to publish events in the most efficient possible way.

-Support for sending multiple events with the output binding to Event Hubs is available in C\#, Java, Python and JavaScript.
+Support for sending multiple events with the output binding to Event Hubs is available in C#, Java, Python, and JavaScript.

-### Output multiple events in C\#
+### Output multiple events in C#

-Use the [ICollector](https://github.com/Azure/azure-webjobs-sdk/blob/master/src/Microsoft.Azure.WebJobs/ICollector.cs) and [IAsyncCollector](https://github.com/Azure/azure-webjobs-sdk/blob/master/src/Microsoft.Azure.WebJobs/IAsyncCollector.cs) types when sending multiple events from a function in C\#.
+Use the `ICollector` and `IAsyncCollector` types when sending multiple events from a function in C#.

-- ICollector\<T\>.Add(event) can be used in both synchronous and asynchronous functions.
-It will execute the add operation as soon as it is called.
+- The `ICollector<T>.Add()` method can be used in both synchronous and asynchronous functions.
+It executes the add operation as soon as it's called.

-- IAsyncCollector\<T\>.AddAsync(event) prepares the events to be published to the event stream.
-If you are writing an asynchronous function, it is recommended that you leverage IAsyncCollector to manage the events that will be published.
+- the `IAsyncCollector<T>.AddAsync()` method prepares the events to be published to the event stream.
+If you are writing an asynchronous function, you should use `IAsyncCollector` to better manage the published events.

-Refer to the [documentation](/azure/azure-functions/functions-bindings-event-hubs-output?tabs=csharp) for examples of publishing both single and multiple events using C\#.
+Refer to the [documentation](/azure/azure-functions/functions-bindings-event-hubs-output?tabs=csharp) for examples of publishing both single and multiple events using C#.

 ### Throttling and back pressure

-Throttling considerations apply to output binding as well, not only for Event Hubs but also for Azure services such as [Cosmos DB](/azure/cosmos-db/).
+Throttling considerations apply to output binding as well, not only for Event Hubs but also for Azure services such as [Azure Cosmos DB](/azure/cosmos-db/).
 In general, it’s important to become familiar with the limits and quotas that apply to those services and to plan accordingly.

 To handle downstream errors, you can catch exceptions from IAsyncCollector by wrapping AddAsync and FlushAsync in an exception handler for .NET Azure Functions, or not use output bindings and use the Event Hubs SDKs directly.